gjr80/weewx-steelseries/readme.txt

 The SteelSeries Weather Gauges extension allows automated installation and default setup of the SteelSeries Weather Gauges as per the SteelSeries Weather Gauges GitHub repository (https://github.com/mcrossley/SteelSeries-Weather-Gauges).
-Once the SteelSeries Weather Gauges extension is installed weeWX will generate a gauge-data.txt file and a demonstration html page displaying the SteelSeries Weather Gauges using weeWX sourced data.
+Once the SteelSeries Weather Gauges extension is installed WeeWX will generate a gauge-data.txt file and a demonstration html page displaying the SteelSeries Weather Gauges using WeeWX sourced data.
 These files are updated each report cycle.

 The SteelSeries Weather Gauges extension consists of a skin that generates gauge-data.txt and index.html each report cycle.
 The skin also contains the SteelSeries Weather Gauges JavaScript and CSS files used in rendering the gauges.
-The JavaScript and CSS files are copied once to the weeWX symbolic
+The JavaScript and CSS files are copied once to the WeeWX symbolic
-$HTML_ROOT directory during the first report cycle after weeWX has been started.
+$HTML_ROOT directory during the first report cycle after WeeWX has been started.

 The SteelSeries Weather Gauges extension version number is identical to the